samjulien/ag-grid-react-thinkster/README.md

 # Using ag-Grid with React (Thinkster.io)
 Hi there!
-[Sam Julien](http://www.samjulien.com/) here.
+[JavaScript teacher Sam Julien](http://www.samjulien.com/) here.
 You've reached the repo for all of the demos and sample code in my series of ag-Grid tutorials on [Thinkster.io](https://thinkster.io/).

 The repo is organized in order of the tutorials.
 Good luck and feel free to [reach out to me on Twitter](https://twitter.com/samjulien) if you need anything!